Published April 12, 2026

 Shaped by environmental and social conditioning

-From the moment we are born, the beliefs, customs, norms, and expectations of our family, culture, faith, community, race, and educational systems shape how we understand and engage with the world.
-Children adapt quickly to their surroundings, adopting what is modeled and rewarded.
+From the moment we are born, the beliefs, customs, norms, and expectations of our family, culture, faith, community, and educational systems shape how we engage with the world.
+Children adapt quickly, adopting behaviors and beliefs that are modeled and rewarded.
+While this framework is necessary to navigate complexity, it can also mean that our identity becomes molded by what we’re told is “right” or “lovable,” rather than what is authentic to us.

 Judges and criticizes

-Old narratives replay on loop—who’s to blame, who’s the victim, who’s superior.
-Rather than responding to the present moment, the False Self gathers evidence to support its existing beliefs.
+When things go wrong, the False Self avoids self-reflection in favor of resentment or defensiveness.
+Old narratives replay on loop: who’s to blame, who’s the victim, who’s superior.
+Rather than responding to the present moment, the False Self gathers evidence to support its existing beliefs and deep-seated shame.

 Clings to safety, even when harmful